st10251759/prog6212-poe-part-2/README.md

 ### Sprint Part 3 - Final Application Build
 **Part 3: Application Enhancement (Automation)**
 For the final build, enhancements were made to streamline the claim submission, verification, and payment processes, with new roles and automated workflows for a smoother user experience.
+I also added fluenet validation when users register.

 - **Lecturer View: Claim Submission Automation**
   - Added functionality to auto-calculate final payment based on hours worked and hourly rate.